XcalableMP/manual/en/tutorial-local.rst

    * b : from 10 to 19
    * c : from 100 to 199

-One-sided communication for a contiguous region
+One-sided communication for contiguous region
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the first get communication, in XMP/C, image 0 gets a[5:3] from image 1 and stores them to a[0:3].
 In XMP/Fortran, image 1 gets a[6:8] from image 2 and stores them to a(1:3)